davidweatherstone/Data-Analyst-Portfolio/Projects/SQL Cleaning - Vehicle licensing statistics/README.md

 ```

 There are a few things that stand out from the data returned:
 * The Geography column states the country.
-The United Kingdom is split up in to their individual nations as well as the United Kingdom and separately Great Britain. **I am only interested in the United Kingdom**.
+The United Kingdom is split up in to their individual nations as well as the United Kingdom and separately Great Britain. **I am only interested in the United Kingdom as a whole**.
 * The Date interval column has annual data, quarterly data and monthly data. **I am only interested in the monthly data** (currently formatted as MMMM-YYYY).
 	* I would also like to split out the Date column to show **Year**, **Month_name** and **Month_number**.
 * The Units column breaks down the volumes of newly registered vehicles by Units - Thousands and Units - Percentage of total. **I am only interested in the Units - Thousands**.